surifirstpin/biplus_documentation/docs/model01.md

 Drill-down is used for exploring the data further with respect to a field value.
 AcuBi has an ability to define drill option for a field with a set of derivable fields and when clicked on a particular value of an assigned field, the individual records that make up that cell will be displayed by limiting the query with the clicked value.

-Drill-down is used for exploring
+Drill-down is used for exploring q

 ## Show drill-down measures